-CNL’s Integrated Waste Strategy (version 0) (obtained through ATIP in December 2017, contains many redactions)
+CNL’s Integrated Waste Strategy (version 0) (obtained through ATIP in December 2017, 64 pages, contains many redactions)

-CNL’s Integrated Waste Strategy (Version 1) (revised version, publicly available on CNL’s website)
+CNL’s Integrated Waste Strategy (Version 1) (revised version, 37 pages) publicly available on CNL’s website)

 The CNL Integrated Waste Strategy describes many types of radioactive wastes owned by the federal government in nuclear facilities in Manitoba, Ontario and Quebec.
 The document lays out a plan to consolidate as much of these wastes as possible at the Chalk River Laboratories site beside the Ottawa River upstream of Ottawa, Gatineau and Montreal for permanent disposal in a highly-controversial, yet-to-be-licensed giant radioactive waste mound.

 Ottawa Valley residents are alarmed by this strategy to bring all of Canada’s federal nuclear waste to Chalk River.
 The site already has much radioactive waste in less than optimum storage conditions; wastes are leaking and contaminating the Ottawa River.
 See Chalk River’s Toxic Legacy by Ian McLeod in the Ottawa Citizen, December 16, 2011.